tuxdna/javaquiz/README.md

 # Psil

 Psil is a minimal Lisp-like interpreter, which takes input from Standard input and produces output of the entered expression.

+This minimal implementation supports the following:

+ * `+` opreator for addition
+ * `*` opreator for multiplication
+ * `bind` opreator for variable declaration
+ * `-` opreator for subtraction

 Once you have build the software as show previously, you can invoke it as show below.

 Sample invocation